Cornell North Campus: Low Rises

-Townhouse Community

-The Townhouse Community is a group of eight buildings supplying apartment-style living to approximately 300 freshmen.
-Originally graduate housing, they were opened to freshmen in the mid-1990s.
-The Townhouses are nearly all arranged in pairs of two doubles.
-This is unique in that just four students share a bathroom and shower, kitchen, living room, and dining room.
-The Townhouse Community Center, located between the buildings, provides community events, mailboxes, a study room, laundry machines, and lounges.
-The eight units are labeled A through H, and each pair sits at opposite sides of four grassy quads.

 Mews Hall

 Mews Hall, built in 2000, is located near Appel Commons and Helen Newman Hall and has a gross area of 87129 sqft and a net area of 72790 sqft.
 The building is designed and named after Mews, a building style originating with British stables.
 The building is separated into two parallel halves, east and west, which are linked by a hallway and Lund study lounge.
 Between the wings is a large courtyard.
 The Western wing houses two floors of students as well the Residence Hall Director and the Faculty in Residence, while the Eastern wing houses three floors of students.
 Each floor has two study lounges and a shared TV lounge and kitchen.
 Mews Hall houses 279 first-year students arranged in suites of singles and doubles.
 The air-conditioned facilities include a TV/social lounge, piano, laundry, elevators, computer networking, bike storage room.
 Mews Hall is governed by a student elected Hall Council and Judicial Board and has a student committee known as the Community Outreach Group which is responsible for organizing community service programs.
-Mews Hall is well-known for its proximity to basketball and tennis courts, in addition to its lavish rooms (J units).